NREL/cloud-tools/README.md

 ...
 ```
 Notice this script is used as the `credential_process` command.
 Also notice there are no `sso_*` attributes under the profiles.
 This is because providing the `sso_*` attributes trigger the AWS CLI to use its built in AWS SSO authentication processes.
-This causes the `credential_process` command to be ignored, hence they are not included in the generate AWS config if the `--install-credential-process` flag is provided.
+This causes the `credential_process` command to be ignored, hence they are not included in the generated AWS config if the `--install-credential-process` flag is provided.

 Now when using expired credentials, the AWS CLI will automatically renew credentials that are expired: